 Litho in USA Meaning

 Litho in USA Meaning, also known as Litho Printing, is a printing process that uses a light-sensitive chemical compound to transfer an image onto a substrate.
 The word “litho” comes from the Greek word for stone, where the first lithographic prints were made.
-Today, litho in USA printing is most commonly used for large format printing, such as posters and billboards.
+Today, litho in USA printing is most commonly used for large-format printing, such as posters and billboards.

-The main advantage of litho printing is that it can produce high-quality prints with intricate detail and vibrant colors.
+The main advantage of litho printing is that it can produce high-quality prints with intricate detail and vibrant colours.
 This type of print is also very durable, making it ideal for outdoor applications.
 Disadvantages of litho in USA printing include the high initial cost of setting up the print job and the need for specialized equipment.